PhrontHQ/mod/ui/visual-style.mod/exploration.md

   ### ControlBackground Colors

-  - questions: dp we keep just the prrefic control as the marker vs "content" or "physical" surface stuff are on, or do we prefix those as well, like environmentBaseSurfaceColor? environmentRaisedSurfaceColor, environmentElevatedSurfaceColor
+  - questions: do we keep just the prefix control as the marker vs "content" or "physical" surface stuff are on, or do we prefix those as well, like environmentBaseSurfaceColor? environmentRaisedSurfaceColor, environmentElevatedSurfaceColor
 - **`controlBackgroundColor`**:

   - _Default (light)_: `rgba(252 252 252, 1)`
-  - _Usage_: Elements with a slight elevation to distinguish them from the canvas.
+  - _Usage_: The background color beneath an interactive element or a control, like the unselected portion of the track in a slider
-  - _Example_: Cards, widgets, highlighted content tiles.
+  - _Example_: Sliders
 - **`controlSecondaryBackgroundolor`**:

   - _Default (light)_: `rgba(243 244 246, 1)`
-  - _Usage_:  color for a second interactive element or a control, like the second knob in a multi slider
+  - _Usage_:  The second background color beneath an interactive element or a control, like a portion that is not available for selection
   - _Example_: Sliders

 - **`controlTertiaryBackgroundColor`**:

   - _Default (light)_: `rgba(243 244 246, 1)`
-  - _Usage_:  color for a third interactive element or a control, like the third knob in a multi slider
+  - _Usage_:  The third background color beneath an interactive element or a control
   - _Example_: Sliders

 - **`controlQuaternaryBackgroundColor`**:

   - _Default (light)_: `rgba(243 244 246, 1)`
-  - _Usage_:  color for a fourth interactive element or a control, like the fourth knob in a multi slider
+  - _Usage_:   The third background color beneath an interactive element or a control
   - _Example_: Sliders

   #### Control Colors